connerc/mkto-manager/README.md

 + 'replyEmail',
 + 'subject'

-This returns a custom response object to compensate for sending to POST requests.
+This returns a custom response object to compensate for sending two POST requests.
 ```js
 //  ./lib/assets/Email.js - Line: 46
 //  Return the boolean response of both